yogasarak/Q1_Project/README.md

 ## Project Proposal A
 **Brief description of Yoga Practice website**

-1.user enters in text box whether they are interested in a beginner or intermediate yoga practice (reach: add advanced)
+1. user enters in text box whether they are interested in a beginner or intermediate yoga practice (reach: add advanced)
   * form validates input as valid (beginner or intermediate, lowercase/no spaces)
   * then returns the next text box